Rick Collins – Justice Advocate

 Rick Collins is a long-time advocate, and activist, who has worked for decades to help fight to protect people’s rights and personal freedoms.
 Whether working to change the law in New York State to give deserving reformed ex-offenders a second chance through the sealing of their criminal records, to jumping from a plane at 13,500 feet to raise awareness, and funds, for the fight against cancer, Rick does more than talk about the causes close to his heart.
 He does something about them – and has provided help, and new hope, to the lives of so many through his actions.

-As an outspoken activist, Rick has:
+As an Outspoken Justice Advocate, Rick has:

-- Worked to help change NY State laws for criminal record sealing
+Worked to help change NY State laws for criminal record sealing

 Rick’s efforts and work in this area have received a great deal of attention in both the legal community and the media, with stories appearing in The New York Law Journal, The Wall Street Journal, The New York Times, Long Island Business News, Newsday and other local and national media outlets.
-To read the New York State record sealing proposal and for more information, click here.

 Caring for Others … and WE CARE

 For years, Rick has worked in many charitable endeavors within the community – delivering coats and meals to the homeless through his frequent participation in New York City’s Midnight Run and working to help various charities throughout the region.
 Rick was recently appointed to serve on the Advisory Board of the WE CARE Fund, the nationally-recognized charitable arm of the Nassau County Bar Association which helps raise funds to improve the quality of life for children, the elderly and others in need throughout Nassau County.